graasp/graasp-deploy/Readme.md

 For more information see Github Docs "[Reusing workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows)".

 ## Why refer to a fixed workflow commit
-It is a good practice to specify exactly what commit I want to use, as it points to an specific version of the reusable workflow that is used.
+It is a good practice to specify exactly what commit you want to use, as it points to a specific version of the reusable workflow.
 Using the commit SHA is the safest for stability and security.

 Therefore, it’s safer to use it like this so if there are changes on the main branch, the hash always points to the same file, and you never have to worry about the action changing or behaving differently.